This site contains selections of my papers, presentations, and

 Stephen Uhler, December, 2011

 - Versions of publically released software I have developed

-- Several little Android projects at code.google.com:
+- Several little Android projects at code.google.com (moved to

 - A port of the Brazil web framework to Google AppEngine.

 This also includes a virtual filesystem built on JSO, new templates to access Google services (e.g Picassa), and the